qixucen/qixucen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hello👋, here is a person who stumbled into the field of AI by accident and still hasn't left.
 He graduated from the Gaoling School of Artificial Intelligence at Renmin University of China with a bachelor's degree and was fortunate to be advised by Professor [Yankai Lin](https://linyankai.github.io/).

-He is a member of the hackathon team SuperCarryMan, which consists of his friends.
-The team has secured significant prizes in various competitions organized by prominent Chinese internet companies.
-Their motto is to venture forth like bounty hunters!
+He is passionate about hackathons and has been part of teams that have secured significant prizes in various competitions organized by prominent Chinese internet companies.
+His motto is to venture forth like bounty hunters!

 His research interests include LLM-based Multi-Agent systems and LLM implicit/explicit reasoning.
 This journey began during his internship at [Kuaishou](https://www.kuaishou.com/), where he experienced the excitement of continuous exploration.
 # 🔥 News